actions/cache/CACHING.md

 # Cache Recipes

-This document focuses on gathering all the common use cases that will help the users of `actions/cache`
+This document lists some of the strategies (and example workflows if possible) which can be used
-- Know the use cases that can be tackled and sample workflows on how to tackle them
+- to solve some common use cases
-- Optimise their workflows to use the cache inputs and outputs better
+- to effectively leverage the step inputs and outputs

 ## Actions Cache Basics